 If a statement would be unwise to say in an open meeting, don’t add it to an email.
-Remember that there is a “forward” button on all email, so be wary of writing confidential information or anything that would concern you if the whole world saw it!
+Remember that there is a “forward” button on all emails, so be wary of writing confidential information or anything that would concern you if the whole world saw it!

-How well your community operates is largely dependent on how well your council and property manager communicate with residents.
+How well your community operates is largely dependent on how well your council and strata manager communicate with residents.
 Therefore, if you follow the recommendations in this guide, you’ll be well on your way to helping your community be better informed and better functioning.
-If you need help putting together an effective communication program, contact FirstService Residential today.
+If you need help putting together an effective strata communication program, contact FirstService Residential today.